Teen weight loss: Healthy habits count

 Dispute unrealistic images

 Rather than talking about "fat" and "thin," encourage your teen to focus on practicing the behaviors that promote a healthy weight and satisfaction with body size and shape.
-Your family doctor can help set realistic goals for body mass index and weight based on your teen's age, height and general health.
+Your child's doctor can help set realistic goals for body mass index and weight based on your teen's age, height and general health.